Bronze wool

 Bronze wool also has uses for filter elements, again when rusting would be a problem.

 The main US retail supplier of bronze wool is Homax Group, under their Rhodes American brand.

-Bronze wool has largely been replaced for cost reasons, by plastic mesh abrasives from makers such as Webrax and 3M Scotch-Brite.
+For cost reasons, bronze wool has largely been replaced by plastic mesh abrasives from makers such as Webrax and 3M Scotch-Brite.
 These use grains of aluminium oxide or silicon carbide, bonded to a non-woven web of nylon fibres.
 Like bronze wool, they avoid rust problems.